vibha-h/Movwe/README.md

     6. Use the sliders on the right to order the movies by preference (Top is favorite)
     7. Press the green check mark to submit rankings

+## Formal Description: MVP

+### MVP
+    1. Login: Users can create and log into profiles that save all their data and settings.

+    2. Movie select:  While browsing listed movies, users can click an "Add Movie" button to select a movie and assign it to a lobby for ranking!

+    3. (Not MVP) Movie details: Clicking on a movie reveals detailed information, including the title, description, genre, content rating, and IMDb rating.

+    4. Group Ranking: In a lobby, users collaboratively rank movies.
+Once the host finalizes the process, the winner is determined based on the average of all users' rankings.

+    5. (Not MVP) User Profile: Displays a user’s top genres and lists previous lobbies instead of individual movie ratings.

+    6. Add a Movie: On the Home page, users can click an "Add Movie" button to input detailed information, exactly like the data shown in the Movie Details view.

+    7. Search function:  Users can search for movies not displayed on the Home page, including those available through the API or added manually by the user.

+    8. Scan/Enter Code: While the QR scanning feature is still under development, users can join a lobby using a code generated when the host creates the lobby.

+    9. Lobby Homepage:  When entering a lobby, users can view all movies added to that lobby and add more movies directly from this screen.

+    10. Personal Rankings: Users rank movies individually, contributing to the final results calculated as the average of all the participant's rankings.

+### Changes of MVP:

+The majority of our project remains unchanged, however during the course of this semester, we had run into some bugs and stylistic changes.
+The main issue we ran into during this project is the web app design change.
+Originally, we had hoped to make this an android-based app.
+However, after a considerable effort to solve this problem, we decided to prioritize implementing core functionality and creating a well-designed web app.
+The second change was the subsituition of user's ratings for previous lobbies.
+We felt that listing past lobbies would be more valuable and appreciated by users.
+This was more of a style choice as user's rating could have been implemented instead and was ultimately set aside.
+The last slight change are the bugs encountered with QR scanning functionality.
+While we are currently continuing to resolve these issues, the join code feature is fully functional.
+This ensures that the app's core functionality is unaffected even if the QR scanner isn't working perfectly.